-- Support legislation, regulations and resources that increase funding and incentives for quality, affordable housing for all San Diego communities, including individuals experiencing homelessness, seniors, people with disabilities, veterans, persons who identify as LGBTQ, transition-aged youth, refugees, and moderate- and low-income households - Support legislation that increases and oppose attempts to decrease funding to the U.S. Department of Housing and Urban Development, including to programs such as CDBG, ESG, Section 8 Housing Choice Vouchers, etc.
+- Support legislation, regulations and resources that increase funding and incentives for quality, affordable housing opportunities for San Diego communities, including individuals experiencing homelessness, seniors, people with disabilities, veterans, persons who identify as LGBTQ, transition-aged youth, refugees, and moderate- and low-income households. - Support legislation that increases and oppose attempts to decrease funding to HUD, including to programs such as CDBG, ESG, Section 8 Housing Choice Vouchers, etc.